 Sent to Facility

-If materials were sent off site, use the drop down list to select the facility the material was sent to.
+If materials were sent off site, use the drop-down list to select the facility the material was sent to.
 If materials were sent to a facility outside of New Mexico, select “OTHER‐OUT OF STATE.”
 If the materials were sent to a facility in New Mexico that is not in the dropdown list, please select “OTHER‐IN‐STATE” and name the facility in the General Comments section of the Annual Reporting Information supplemental form (see Section 6: Documents in these Instructions).

 Note: If your facility sent the same type of material off‐site to more than one facility (for example, to Landfill A and Landfill B), after saving the data for the material sent to Landfill A, you’ll need to click Add New again to complete the data for the material sent to Landfill B.